Tim Collins OBE is a retired British Army Colonel.

 Tim Collins was appointed the commanding officer of the 1st Battalion, Royal Irish Regiment in 2001.

 During the 2nd Gulf War, Colonel Collins’ televised speeches to his troops before battle inspired the nation as no other commander has done since the dark days of World War 2.
 Despite the heavy fighting around Basra he brought his unit home without the loss of a single soldier.

-This was followed by the award of an OBE in 2003.
-After Promotion to Colonel he was Project Director for a Peace Support Training Centre in Sarajevo before taking up the appointment of Colonel in Charge of training in HQ Land Command in Dec 2003.
+After Promotion to Colonel, he was Project Director for a Peace Support Training Centre in Sarajevo before taking up the appointment of Colonel in Charge of training in HQ Land Command in Dec 2003.

 Colonel Tim Collins was later accused by US Army reservist Major Re Biastre of the mistreatment of Iraqi civilians and prisoners of war.
 Following an investigation by the Special Investigation Branch of the Royal Military Police he was cleared of any wrongdoing.
 He later won substantial undisclosed libel damages from both the Sunday Express and the Sunday Mirror newspapers.

 In January 2004, Colonel Tim Collins announced his resignation from the army, citing bureaucracy, chronic underfunding, and the MoD’s lack of support over the mistreatment allegations.

 In April 2004, Colonel Collins was made an Officer of the Order of the British Empire, for services to the British Army.